sotomarcos24/BDA-Labs/session1/session-01-part-01.md

 python3 -m pip install --upgrade pip
 ```

 Check the output to ensure everything installed successfully.
-Don't worry about warnings.
+You can ignore most warnings for the moment.
 You are now ready to proceed.
 You can use the `clear` command to clear the terminal.
 Try it out.

 #### 7. Exercise 1